Forget the Cinque Terre and go hiking Portofino!

 Portofino – Useful Information

-I highly recommend avoiding it as much as possible traveling by car, since parking options are very limited, not to say pricey.
-There are many trains and buses, therefore, getting around by public transportation is easy, and you’ll spare yourself a lot of stress.
+I highly recommend avoiding traveling by car.
+Parking options are extremely limited, not to say pricey.
+There are many trains and buses; therefore, getting around by public transportation is easy, and you’ll spare yourself a lot of stress.

 Wow!
 These look gorgeous, I’m off to Italy in two months and so will definitely give these a go!
 Fantastic blog Simon! – Lewis 🙂